How to increase direct bookings for hotels: Strategies, tools and best practices

 6. Practice reputation management

-Managing your online reputation is key for attracting direct bookings, as positive reviews build trust and credibility.
+Managing your online reputation is key to attracting direct bookings, as positive reviews build trust and credibility.
 By showcasing strong reviews, you boost confidence among potential guests who may be new to your brand.
-It's also crucial to respond to all reviews - positive and negative - showing guests that you care about their experience.
+It's also crucial to respond to all reviews, positive and negative, showing guests that you care about their experience.
 The more you demonstrate commitment to excellence, the more likely guests are to book directly.

 7. Launch a loyalty program

 Loyalty programs can inspire repeat direct bookings by rewarding guests for their loyalty.
 Consider offering points, special discounts or even free nights for every night they book directly.
-Building a lasting relationship with guests increases the likelihood of them returning and choosing to book directly in the future.
+Building a lasting relationship with guests increases the likelihood that they will return and book directly in the future.

 8. Use best price guarantees strategically